Skip to main content

 });

-The title and body parameters will be common to all push notifications.
-The parameters subtitle, badge and category are exclusive to iOS notifications, while the rest are exclusive are exclusive to Android notifications.
-The parameters hasNotification and hasData correspond to the FCM distinction between notification and data messages (as described in the Firebase documentation)
+The title and body parameters are common to all push notifications.
+The parameters subtitle, badge, and category are exclusive to iOS notifications, while the rest are exclusive to Android notifications.
+The parameters hasNotification and hasData correspond to the FCM distinction between notification and data messages (as described in the Firebase documentation).